isomerpages/moe-northbrookssec/_parents/Sec One 2023 Posting Matters/Section 2: Administrative Matters What you need to do.md

 *   The information from the survey will provide us with more opportunities to <b>better guide and support them</b> in exploring their career aspirations

 *   Education and Career Guidance (ECG) programmes <b>can also be better tailored and planned</b> by taking into consideration the students’ preferences.

+    *   The RIASEC self-assessment tool allows us to <b>better understand</b> students’ personality, strength and work values.

+    *   The information from the survey will provide us with more opportunities to <b>better guide and support them</b> in exploring their career aspirations

+    *   Education and Career Guidance (ECG) programmes <b>can also be better tailored and planned</b> by taking into consideration the students’ preferences.

     *   The survey data will enable them to explore their passions and pursue their areas of interest where possible

 <img src="/images/RIASEC.png" style="width:45%;float:left">